 Different country means different driving laws

 It might seem like a no-brainer, but you’d be surprised how much driving laws vary from country to country.
-The differences between driving tests in Europe is testament to this!
+The differences between European driving tests are testament to this (not to mention driving tests in Africa)!
 Major regulations like speed limits and drink-driving allowances, moreover, tend to be different everywhere.
 Make sure you read up on each country’s policy before you cross the border.
 Then there are the more general driving rules that you may not be used to.
 In the US, for example, it is perfectly acceptable to undertake and you can even turn right on a red light—as long as the way is clear for you to do so.
 If you’re crossing a bridge or entering a motorway in France, be prepared to pay a toll.
 Quirks like these show up all over the place.

 To make things easy, each country requires a slightly different combination of items.
 If you do plan on visiting more than one country on the continent, the best option to avoid being caught out is to invest in a full European driving kit.
 This may be starting to sound like a bit of a hassle, but while travelling it is really important that you respect the laws of the particular land you’re in.

 It’s also a good idea to prepare yourself for the local driving style.
 While certain customs may not be solidified in law, they can be just as ingrained and respected—so be vigilant!
 Someone visiting England, for example, may find it useful to know that men driving white vans can be a law unto themselves.

 In the same way, let us save you the inconvenience of a minor heart attack by letting you know that some taxi drivers on Parisian motorways will drive like lanes don’t exist and they’re a character in Grand Theft Auto.
 Give them a wide berth and you’ll be fine.